sparkfun/SparkFun_Optical_Tracking_Odometry_Sensor/docs/examples.md

 <figcaption markdown>Example 2 Output</figcaption>
 </figure>

-Feel free to move the sensor around to see how the coordinates change!
+Move the sensor around to see how the coordinates change!

 <figure markdown>